SFU Food Sustainability Initiatives

 Zero Waste Initiative

-SFU Food is a proud contributor to the award-winning SFU Zero Waste Initiative which introduced standardized four-stream stations across the university.
+SFU Food is a proud contributor to the award-winning SFU Zero Waste Initiative which introduced standardized four-stream stations.
 Campus food vendors participate by separating waste into: food scraps and compostables, mixed paper, recyclables and landfill.
 SFU has implemented packaging standards for food vendors and caterers to eliminate non-recyclable / non-compostable packaging across campus.